23 minute read

 T1 holds the mutex and is executing on one CPU.
 T2 and T3 are blocked.
-T4 is executing on the another CPU, and wishes to lock the mutex.
+T4 is executing on another CPU and wishes to lock the mutex.

 The normal behavior would be to place T4 on the queue associated with the mutex.
-However, on a multiprocessor system where things can happen in parallel, it may be the case that be the time T4 is placed on the queue, T1 has released the mutex.
+However, on a multiprocessor system where things can happen in parallel, it may be the case that is the time T4 is placed on the queue, T1 has released the mutex.